Guide for Authors

 • The submitted work should be original and should not have been published elsewhere in any form or language (partially or in full), unless the new work concerns an expansion of previous work.
 (Please provide transparency on the re-use of material to avoid the concerns about text-recycling (‘self-plagiarism’).

-• A single study should not be split up into several parts to increase the quantity of submissions and submitted to various journals or to one journal over time (i.e. ‘salami-slicing/publishing’).
+• A single study should not be split up into several parts to increase the number of submissions and submitted to various journals or to one journal over time (i.e. ‘salami-slicing/publishing’).

 • Concurrent or secondary publication is sometimes justifiable, provided certain conditions are met.
-Examples include: translations or a manuscript that is intended for a different group of readers.
+Examples include translations or a manuscript that is intended for a different group of readers.

-• Results should be presented clearly, honestly, and without fabrication, falsification or inappropriate data manipulation (including image based manipulation).
-Authors should adhere to discipline-specific rules for acquiring, selecting and processing data.
+• Results should be presented, honestly, and without fabrication, falsification or inappropriate data manipulation (including image-based manipulation).
+Authors should adhere to discipline-specific rules for acquiring, selecting, and processing data.

 • No data, text, or theories by others are presented as if they were the author’s own (‘plagiarism’).
-Proper acknowledgements to other works must be given (this includes material that is closely copied (near verbatim), summarized and/or paraphrased), quotation marks (to indicate words taken from another source) are used for verbatim copying of material, and permissions secured for material that is copyrighted.
+Proper acknowledgments to other works must be given (this includes material that is closely copied (near verbatim), summarized, and/or paraphrased), quotation marks (to indicate words taken from another source) are used for verbatim copying of material, and permissions secured for material that is copyrighted.

 Fundamental errors